Ognjen Topić: 2013

-2014 - 2017
+2014–2017

-Topić has become one of America's better known Super Featherweights.
-During this time, he has become a Muay Thai Grand Prix title holder, Lion Fight World Champion, WBC National Champion and WKA National/World Champion.
+Topić was a super featherweight kickboxer.
+He held titles in Muay Thai Grand Prix, Lion Fight, WBC and WKA competitions.

 On September 26, 2015, he defeated Stephen Meleady at Lion Fight 24 to win the Lion Fight Lightweight World Championship.

 On February 27, 2016, Topić lost the Lion Fight Lightweight World Title to Sergio Wielzen via TKO at Lion Fight 28.

 In 2017, Topić fought Tum Sityodtong in the main event for Triumph Kombat 3 at Madison Square Garden.
 On July 8, 2017, he defeated Paul Barber in the United Kingdom to become the Muay Thai Grand Prix Lightweight Champion.

 2018

 On March 2, 2018, Topić defeated Travis Clay by unanimous decision to win the Friday Night Fights Lightweight Championship.

 Later on, he signed with ONE Championship to compete in the all-striking ONE Super Series.
 Topić made his promotional debut on May 12, 2018, at ONE Championship: Grit and Glory, defeating Stergos Mikkios by unanimous decision.

 However, Ognjen Topić would go 0–3 in his next three fights in ONE Championship.
 He faced Tukkatatong Petpayathai at ONE Championship: Beyond The Horizon.
 However, Topic was outmatched by the former Lumpinee Stadium and Rajadamnern Stadium champion, losing by unanimous decision.